jakeyap/Stance_Dataset_CMU/README.md

     The loss falls off a cliff at some point.
 It seems the model learnt to just predict all results from the rarest class to game the loss.

+    This one is interesting.
+The losses collapse at some point.
+    Upon inspecting the results, I see that the model just learnt to predict the class with the weightage in the loss function.
+    Looks like the loss needs to be better designed.

 ### ModelA6
     Results not meaningful